pombredanne/SetupFixer/doc/source/Tutorial.rst

 Tutorial
 ========

-Here is a short tutorial explaing how to install and use SetupFixer.
+This is a short tutorial explaining how to install and use SetupFixer.

 Understanding requirements files
 ================================

-The ``pip`` requirements file format files is documented on the pip website.
+The ``pip`` requirements file format is documented on the *pip* website.

 * http://www.pip-installer.org/en/latest/requirements.html

-SetupFixer honours this format, including version numbers and packages in the "editable form".
+SetupFixer honours this format, including version numbers and packages in the *"editable form"*.

 Using the ``RequirementParser``
 ===============================